Claudia Neuhauser: Education and career

 Before moving to the University of Minnesota Rochester in 2008, she was Professor and Head of the Ecology, Evolution and Behavior department at the Twin Cities campus.
-At the University of Minnesota Twin Cities, she works as the director of Research Computing.
+At the University of Minnesota Twin Cities, she worked as the director of Research Computing.
 She was the university's Director of Graduate Studies for the Bioinformatics and Computational Biology graduate program from 2008 to 2017.
-She is also a member of the Biochemistry, Molecular Biology and Biophysics; Computer Science and Engineering; and Ecology, Evolution and Behavior departments at the university.
-At the University of Houston, she works as the Associate Vice President/Associate Vice Chancellor for Research and Technology Transfer.
+She was also a member of the Biochemistry, Molecular Biology and Biophysics; Computer Science and Engineering; and Ecology, Evolution and Behavior departments at the university.
+As of July 1, 2024, she holds the title of Vice President/Vice Chancellor for Research at the University of Houston.

-She is the former vice chancellor for academic affairs at the University of Minnesota Rochester and directs the Institute of Informatics at the University of Minnesota Twin Cities.
-At the University of Minnesota, she is also a Distinguished McKnight University Professor, Howard Hughes Medical Institute Professor, and Morse-Alumni Distinguished Teaching Professor.

-Contributions

-Neuhauser is the author of a mathematics textbook aimed at biology students, Calculus for Biology and Medicine.
-It was first published in 2000.
-Its fourth edition came out January 12, 2018.